Druhin13/corona/CONTRIBUTING.md

   It helps us to review that as well.

 - Don't put submodule updates in your pull request unless they are to landed commits.

-- If your patch is not getting reviewed or you need a specific person to review it, you can tag '@-reply' a specific member asking for a review in the pull request or comment.

-- Add tests relevant to the fixed bug or new feature.

 ## Licence

-All code in this repository is under the Apache Software Foundation License, 2.0.
+All code in this repository is licensed under the MIT License.